Skip to content

 • Stray output from backgrounded jobs (sleep 60 & then "Done" later) can attach itself to whatever command is running when the kernel finally reports the exit.
 Matches normal terminal behavior.

 • iOS / desktop / web: no sandbox.
-Calls return "not ready" until those platforms get their own runtime.
+Stubs are no-ops — calls return empty results (or are simply unsupported) until those platforms get their own runtime.

 Key Files